jennpanzo/prod-dash/index.md

 ### Data Pipeline

+1. Google Cloud Scheduler automatically triggers the ETL pipeline.
+1. Python extracts production data from the Asana API.
+1. Raw data is loaded into BigQuery staging tables.
-1. SQL queries extract pre-cleaned datasets.
+1. SQL transformations generate analytics-ready reporting tables.
-1. Exported as `.csv` and analyzed in Excel.
-1. The `.xlxs` file is saved and uploaded to Google Sheets.
-It replaces the file that is already connected directly to Looker Studio.
-1. Looker Studio refreshes periodically to reflect updated analysis results.
+1. Looker Studio connects directly to BigQuery and refreshes dashboards automatically.

-The dashboard allows stakeholders to monitor performance in real-time, spot anomalies, and evaluate trends over time.
+The dashboard enables stakeholders to monitor production performance in near real-time, identify operational bottlenecks, and evaluate productivity trends across multiple reporting periods.

 ## **Conclusion**

-This project successfully transformed a repetitive and error-prone data export process into a streamlined analytical workflow.
-By creating a centralized SQL database and connecting it to Looker Studio, we reduced manual work, improved accuracy, and enhanced our ability to extract meaningful operational insights.
+This project transformed a repetitive and manual reporting process into an automated cloud-based analytics solution.
+By integrating the Asana API with BigQuery and Looker Studio through a scheduled ETL pipeline, operational data became centralized, consistent, and readily available for analysis.
+The solution reduced manual effort, improved reporting accuracy, and provided stakeholders with timely insights to support data-driven operational decisions.